 I established A Path To Follow in 2010; motivated by my experiences with mental health challenges, both personally in family, and professionally, managing family and allied health services.

 I experienced depression as a young person and then again after becoming a parent.
 We then faced the challenges of my son hospitalised for severe anxiety and depression.
 Before A Path to Follow I worked leading professionals in mental health, family and allied health services.
 This included support services for children, young people, adults and families, supervising clinicians and leading various portfolios, including Child Safety and Family Violence.

-‘My journey mirrors thousands of others.
+I have the appropriate and unique blend of professional and lived experience in mental health to support those experiencing related challenges.
+My journey mirrors thousands of others.
 It includes stories of immense support, of great love and encouragement to get better.
-But also of struggles against stereotypes and stigma; about depression, about medications, about what people living with mental health challenges can actually achieve, feel and experience in life’.
+But also of struggles against stereotypes and stigma; about depression, about medications, about what people living with mental health challenges can actually achieve, feel and experience in life.

-Kirstie’s long-term goal has always been to establish a mental health model using lived experience and like age peer support.
+My long-term goal has always been to establish a mental health model using lived experience and like age peer support.
 A model that offers services in prevention, early intervention and customised support.
 Motivated by long wait lists for those very few mentor programs in the area, the current limitations of our mental health system to support families and the unique needs of young people when it comes to mental wellbeing support, APTF’s four program streams were developed.

 To read more about Kirstie’s professional experience, see attached resume.